Radioactive Day-to-Day Items

 During a holiday in Europe's Black Forest region, I visited the Schmiedestollen tailings in the village of Wittichen.
 I had previously researched that uranium ore, in particular Uranium Dioxide (Pitchblende), could be collected.
 I was initially skeptical if I would find anything, but approaching the tailings, my geiger counters quickly detected increased levels of radiation.
 An abundance of fellow collectors also convinced me that minerals could be found.

 Finding radioactive minerals using a simple geiger counter turned out to be rather difficult.
 The counting rate on the entire dumpsite was rather high, so it was not possible to distinguish between radioactive and non-radioactive rocks.
 This is somewhat mitigated by the fact that radioactive minerals are very abundant in Wittichen.
-I was easily able to find large amounts of radioactive rocks, but unfortunately did not find pretty minerals.
-The rocks collected in Wittichen are easily detectable using my geiger counters.
-I don't know the exact radioactive mineral contained in these rocks.
-I created a gamma spectrum of the rocks that indicated the characteristic decay chain of uranium.
+I was easily able to find radioactive rocks, but unfortunately did not find pretty minerals.
+The rocks collected in Wittichen are easily detectable using my geiger counters, but are also only mildly radioactive.
+I don't know the exact radioactive mineral contained in these rocks, but s gamma spectrum of the rocks indicates the characteristic decay chain of Uranium 235.